wronglink/django-authplug/README.rst

 Now you can try to ``import authplug`` in python console.

-Signing json-requests in your code.
+Signing json-requests in your code via REQUEST parameters:
 ::

     import urllib